miladnavi/decision-tree/README.md

 ### Add new data-set

 #### Pruning
-Navigate with your terminal to the project dir and then in to the sub-dir `pruning` and this after last elif at the top and increase the number of elif:
+Navigate to the project dir and then in to the sub-dir `pruning`  in `main.py` file and this after last elif at the top and increase the number of elif:

 ```
 elif argv is 5: